 It’s one thing to choose the right HR technology to solve immediate problems — but it’s equally as important to think ahead and adopt solutions that will help your organization deal with issues that might arise in the coming 5 to 10 years.
 Who has a crystal ball?
 No one, but leaders can look at product roadmaps and marry that functionality with what they need now and what they anticipate needing based on their values and vision.

-At the onset and during the early days of the Covid-19 pandemic, companies implemented niche tech solutions that solved immediate problems, which made sense since everyone was putting out fires.
+At the onset and during the early days of the COVID-19 pandemic, companies implemented niche tech solutions that solved immediate problems, which made sense since everyone was putting out fires.
 But now we’re seeing the effects of that, with many of those efforts having neglected long-term planning.
-In 2022, McKinsey reported technology advances would lift productivity, invent and reinvent offerings and contribute to humanity’s well-being.
+In 2022, McKinsey reported that technological advances would lift productivity, invent and reinvent offerings, and contribute to humanity’s well-being.
 HR tech can do just that, expanding employee engagement solutions by using tech tools.
 As an example, employee engagement software platforms like Inspirus Connects connect a hybrid workforce and collect data that can be used to drive decision-making.

 Centering User Experience (UX)